Ekhasomi-Sun19/C-_Project/3-topic.md

 // Output: 1 2 3 4 5 7
 ```
 [Problem Solution](5-C%23File.md)

-In this solution, we define a TreeNode class to represent nodes in a binary search tree.
-Each node has a value, as well as references to its left and right child nodes.

-We then define a method called Insert that takes in the root node of a binary search tree and a value to insert, and inserts the value into the tree in the correct position according to the binary search tree property.
-The method works by recursively traversing the tree and comparing the current node's value to the value to be inserted.
-If the value to be inserted is less than the current node's value, we recursively insert it into the left subtree; otherwise, we recursively insert it into the right subtree.

-Finally, we create a binary search tree with the root value of 4 and two child nodes, and call the Insert method to insert the value 5 into the tree.
-We then traverse the tree in-order to confirm that the insertion was successful, and the output is the values 1, 2, 3, 4, 5, 7 in order.

 ## Explain what kind of error are common using this data structure.
 Some common errors in tree data structure operations include: